vlad-kozlov/Fabric-KQL-Database-in-a-Day/README.md

 By analyzing structured, semi-structured, and unstructured data across time series, and by using Machine Learning, Microsoft Fabric Real-Time Analytics makes it simple to extract key insights, spot patterns and trends, and create forecasting models.
 Microsoft Fabric Real-Time Analytics is scalable, secure, robust, and enterprise-ready, and is useful for log analytics, time series analytics, IoT, and general-purpose exploratory analytics.

-**Note**: KQL Databse exists as both a Standalone offering (Azure Data Explorer) and part of Microsoft Fabric (KQL Databse).
+**Note**: KQL Databse exists as both a Standalone offering (Azure Data Explorer) and part of Microsoft Fabric (KQL Database).
 The content will apply to KQL Databse offering in Microsoft Fabric.
 More about differences between Real-Time Analytics and Azure Data Explorer here: https://learn.microsoft.com/en-us/fabric/real-time-analytics/realtime-analytics-compare

 KQL Databse capabilities are extended by other services built on its powerful query language, including [Azure Monitor logs](https://docs.microsoft.com/en-us/azure/log-analytics/), [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/), [Time Series Insights](https://docs.microsoft.com/en-us/azure/time-series-insights/), and [Microsoft Defender for Endpoint](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint)